nkh/ftl/config/ftl/man/ftl.md

 # KEY BINDINGS

-The bindings can be changed in the default ftlrc file but it's better to createi your own rcfile.
+The bindings can be changed in the default ftlrc file but it's better to create your own rcfile.
 See example in "# EXAMPLES" below.

 Reserved for *ftl*: [ÅåÄ]

 ## Default Bindings

-'Alt-gr'+c will open a window listing all the current binding, in _fzf_, wich allows you to search per key or name.
+«c» will open a window listing all the current binding, in _fzf_, wich allows you to search per key or name.

         map    section  keys     command
         -------------------------------------------------------------------
-        ftl    file     c        copy          copy file to, prompts inline ...
+        ftl    file     w        copy          copy file to, prompts inline ...

 ## Leader Key